rzw2/meta-chronoptics-coral/README.md

 > $ sh download_models.sh \
 > $ cd opencv

-For far faster display and update upgrade numpy and opencv, this takes the display speed from 5fps to over 30fps.
-> $ pip3 install opencv-python

 To run from the terminal you have to select the display to use
 > $ DISPLAY=:0 python3 detect.py --camera_idx 1